NKeleher/statsframe/README.md

 In order to achieve this, `datasummary` builds on the [`polars`](https://docs.pola.rs/) library to produce tables that can be easily customized and exported to other formats.

+## Basic Usage

+As an example of `datasummary` usage, the `skim` function provides a summary of a DataFrame (either `polars.DataFrame` or `pandas.DataFrame`).
+The default summary statistics returned by `datasummary.skim()` are unique values, percentage missing, mean, standard deviation, minimum, median, and maximum.

+Where possible, `datasummary` will print a table to the console and return a polars DataFrame with the summary statistics.
+This allows for easy customization.

 ```python
 import polars as pl
 import datasummary as ds